CTXT: Staff and contributors

-CTXTs honorary president is the philosopher and linguist Noam Chomsky.
+CTXTs honorary president was the philosopher and linguist Noam Chomsky until February 2026, when the board of trustees of the Foundation decided to remove him from the presidency after his support for Jeffrey Epstein became known.
 The director of CTXT is Miguel Mora, who for 22 years worked as the Lisbon, Rome and Paris correspondent at El País.
 In 2010 Mora was awarded the prize of the European Parliament for the best reporting on the integration of minorities, and in 2014 he was awarded the April 8 Prize of the Institute of Roma Culture.

 The deputy directors of CTXT are Vanesa Jiménez, former director of La Información and former deputy director of El País, and Mónica Andrade, who is also the CEO of Revista Contexto S.L., the publisher of CTXT.

-Members of the editorial board come from a variety of backgrounds and include the journalists Soledad Gallego-Díaz, Jesús Ceberio, Concita De Gregorio, Kostas Vaxevanis, Joaquín Estefanía and Giancarlo Santalmassi, the actor Aitana Sánchez-Gijón, the social scientist Ignacio Sánchez-Cuenca, the filmmaker José Luis Cuerda, the art critic Hans Ulrich Obrist, the artists Miguel Barceló and Alberto Reguera and the French sociologist Éric Fassin.
+Members of the editorial board come from a variety of backgrounds and include the journalists Soledad Gallego-Díaz, Jesús Ceberio, Concita De Gregorio, Kostas Vaxevanis, Joaquín Estefanía and Giancarlo Santalmassi, the actor Aitana Sánchez-Gijón, the social scientist Ignacio Sánchez-Cuenca, the filmmaker José Luis Cuerda, the art critic Hans Ulrich Obrist, the artists Miquel Barceló and Alberto Reguera and the French sociologist Éric Fassin.

+Journalism Awards

+Since 2025, CTXT awards the journalism prize Premios Contexto y Acción de periodismo.
+The first prizes were awarded to the journalists Soledad Gallego-Díaz, Olga Rodríguez, Ramón J. Campo, and the Israeli magazine +972 Magazine, as well as to Yuval Abraham and Basel Adra, authors of the documentary No Other Land.